kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/08_Channels.md

 As with the `loadContributorsProgress` function, we can create an `allUsers` variable to store the intermediate states of the "all contributors" list.
-When we receive each new list from the channel, we can add it to the list of all users, aggregate the result, and update the state using the `updateResults` callback:
+When we receive each new list from the channel, we add it to the list of all users, aggregate the result, and update the state using the `updateResults` callback:

 ```kotlin
 suspend fun loadContributorsChannels(